microsoft/qsharp/katas/content/single_qubit_gates/index.md

     "title": "Overview"
 })

 This kata introduces you to single-qubit gates.
 Quantum gates are the quantum counterpart to classical logic gates, acting as the building blocks of quantum algorithms.
 Quantum gates transform qubit states in various ways, and can be applied sequentially to perform complex quantum calculations.
 Single-qubit gates, as their name implies, act on individual qubits.
-You can learn more at [Wikipedia](https://en.wikipedia.org/wiki/Quantum_logic_gate).
+You can learn more at <a href="https://en.wikipedia.org/wiki/Quantum_logic_gate" target="_blank">Wikipedia</a>.

 **This kata covers the following topics:**